Vue v-model

 Hopefully, this guide taught you something new about Vue v-model.

-In its base use case like forms and input data, v-model is a really simple concept.
+is a really simple concept.
 However, when we begin to create custom components and work with more complex data, we can really unleash the true power of v-model.